What is a home inspection?

 It’s common to ask for repairs for issues that present health or safety concerns.

-Jeremy Henley of TheQwikFix, which connects buyers and sellers with contractors after inspections, suggested buyers prioritize the repairs they find the most important that the seller is likely to make.
-Your purchase offer should’ve been based on what you knew about the home’s condition at the time.
-So, your negotiations after getting a home inspection should be based on your new knowledge.
+Your purchase offer should have been based on what you knew about the home’s condition at the time, so your negotiations after getting a home inspection should be based on your new knowledge.

 “Once the inspection is complete, any new and costly repairs are what should really be part of the negotiation,” Henley said.
 “If the home is older, you should know going in that it is unlikely all the systems around the home will be up to today’s code standards.
 If that is important to you, ask before making your offer so you can make the best offer possible.”

-Negotiating after a home inspection
+Step-by-step negotiation process after a home inspection

 If you’re ready to negotiate after getting a home inspection, follow these steps.

-Carefully review the inspection report
+1. Carefully review the inspection report and prioritize issues

-Only send the seller relevant portions of the inspection report
+2. Only send the seller relevant portions of the inspection report

 Who pays for the repairs after a home inspection?